haagahelia/devops-course/docs/monitoring/security.md

       security-events: write
 ```

 The `strategy` defines how jobs are run.
 The `fail-fast: false` define that jobs will run to completion even if one fails.
-The `matrix` contains one variable, `language`, set to `['java']`.
+The `matrix` contains one variable, `language`, set to `['java-kotlin']`.
 If you add more languages (e.g., ['java', 'node']), the job would run once for each language.

 ```yaml
     strategy: